Live Unit Testing with Visual Studio 2017

 Whether Live Unit Testing pauses when a system's battery power falls below a specified threshold.

-The Delete Persisted Data button allows you to delete all persisted data.
+The ability to delete all persisted data.
 This is useful when Live Unit Testing is behaving in unpredictable or unexpected ways, which suggests that the persisted data has become corrupted.

 Options include no logging (None), error messages only (Error), error and informational messages (Info, the default), or all detail (Verbose).